rbisdorff/Digraph3/docSphinx/tutorial.rst

     #. for each crisp initial kernel *Ki*:

          a. construct a partially determined subgraph *G(X,R/Ki)* supporting exactly this unique initial kernel *Ki*;
          #.
-Use the dual fixpoint equation *T2* with the partially determined adjacency matrix *R/Ki* for computing a stable low and a stable high fixpoint;
+Use the double fixpoint equation *T2* with the partially determined adjacency matrix *R/Ki* for computing a stable low and a stable high fixpoint;
          #.
 Determine the bipolar-valued *Ki*-membership characteristic vector *Yi* with an epistemic disjunction of the previous low and high fixpoints;

-    #. repeat step (2) for each terminal kernel *Kj* by using the dual fixpoint equation with the transpose of the adjacency matrix *R/Kj*.
+    #. repeat step (2) for each terminal kernel *Kj* by using the double fixpoint equation *T2* with the transpose of the adjacency matrix *R/Kj*.

 Time for a practical illustration.